instatetragrammaton/Patches/Sampling/Decent-Sampler-Basics.md

 # Preparing the samples

 Making a sample library truly starts with recording the sounds that we want to use.
 For this practical example, I've recorded a Minimoog brass sound.
 I've played each of the 44 keys, one by one, holding the note for a while to capture the full duration.
 All of this was recorded as one big .aif file.

+Since this file is greater than 25 megabytes, it can not be uploaded to Github in that form - but it is small enough when saved as a FLAC file.
+Get it here - https://github.com/instatetragrammaton/Patches/blob/master/Sampling/samples/minibrass.flac and click the download button on the righthand side.

+A recent enough version of Audacity will [happily open this file](https://manual.audacityteam.org/man/importing_audio.html), or otherwise it will tell you that it needs the FLAC encoder.
+It is also possible to use [fre:ac](https://www.freac.org/) to convert the file to .wav first; any lossless format is fine.

 The first part of the work consists of preparing the samples themselves.
 For this, we can use [Audacity](https://www.audacityteam.org/).
 If we open the recording in Audacity, it may look like this: